US to pay nearly $116M to settle lawsuits over rampant sexual abuse at California women's prison

 The agency said it “strongly condemns all forms of sexually abusive behavior and takes seriously its duty to protect the individuals in our custody as well as maintain the safety of our employees and community.”

-Tuesday’s settlements cover an initial wave of lawsuits seeking monetary compensation from the Bureau of Prisons after a former warden and other employees at FCI Dublin went to prison for sexually abusing inmates.
+Tuesday’s settlements cover an initial wave of lawsuits seeking monetary compensation from the Bureau of Prisons after former warden Ray Garcia and other employees at FCI Dublin went to prison for sexually abusing inmates.
 Subsequent lawsuits have yet to be resolved.

-The Bureau of Prisons and lawyers for the plaintiffs said that a neutral, third-party process was used to determine individual settlement amounts.
+The Bureau of Prisons and lawyers for the plaintiffs said individual settlement amounts were decided through a third-party process that included in-depth interviews with each woman.

+An AP investigation found a culture of abuse and cover-ups that had persisted for years at the prison.
+That reporting led to increased scrutiny from Congress and pledges from the Bureau of Prisons that it would fix problems and change the culture at the prison.

+The lawsuits describe a “pervasive culture of sexual misconduct and retaliation” and allege that the Bureau of Prisons “deliberately ignored alarming warning signs and sex abuse allegations” at the low-security facility about 21 miles (34 kilometers) east of Oakland.

 Also under that agreement, agency director Colette Peters “will issue a formal, public acknowledgement to victims of staff sexual abuse at FCI Dublin” as part of the settlement.

-The Bureau of Prisons temporarily closed FCI Dublin in April and announced last week that the low-security facility was being permanently shut down.
+The Bureau of Prisons announced Dec.
+5 that it was permanently shutting down FCI Dublin after a security and infrastructure assessment following its temporary closure in April.

-The Bureau of Prisons said in a statement that it agreed to “the substantive terms of a proposed settlement to resolve all injunctive claims” in the class-action lawsuit on Nov.
-21 and that while that settlement was filed with the district court Friday, “the decision to permanently close (FCI Dublin) is not a result of the agreement.”
+The Bureau of Prisons said in a statement that it agreed to “the substantive terms of a proposed settlement to resolve all injunctive claims” in the class-action lawsuit and that “the decision to permanently close (FCI Dublin) is not a result of the agreement.”

-Some of the women who alleged abuse at Dublin say they have been the victims of similar misconduct at other institutions, and the AP has found multiple arrests and convictions of Bureau of Prisons staff members for sexually abusing prisoners at other federal lockups.

-An AP investigation found a culture of abuse and cover-ups that had persisted for years at the prison.
-That reporting led to increased scrutiny from Congress and pledges from the Bureau of Prisons that it would fix problems and change the culture at the prison — promises that went by the wayside with Thursday’s closure announcement.

 __ Follow Sisak at x.com/mikesisak and Balsamo at x.com/MikeBalsamo1 and send confidential tips by visiting https://www.ap.org/tips/.